 At work, those consumers behave the same way: When they have a question or need to know how to do something, they don’t want to sign up for an hour-long eLearning course offered next February; they want an answer, now!

-Microlearning meets modern employee-learners where they are.
+Microlearning meets modern employee-learners where they are – known as workflow learning.
 It delivers focused, easy-to-find answers and information to them at the moment they need it.
 It’s short enough that it doesn’t interrupt their workflow, yet complete enough to solve their problem.